 Black Seedless Grapes

-Black seedless grapes are available year-round, with peak season in the summer and fall.
+Black seedless grapes are available year-round, with peak season in summer through fall.

 There are multiple species of Black seedless grapes within the Vitus genus, including vinifera, labrusca, riparia, rupestris, and rotundifolia.
-Those most commonly grown for use as a table grape are Vitis vinifera and V. labrusca, or a hybrid of the two.
-Black seedless grapes are prized for their lush juicy pulp and highly aromatic skins that offer a pleasant chewiness.
-Some of the more notable varieties found on the market are Black Monukka, Summer Royal, Autumn Royal and Black Emerald.
+The most common Black seedless grapes grown as table grapes are Vitis vinifera and Vitis labrusca, or a hybrid of the two.
+Black seedless grapes are prized for their lush, juicy pulp, very sweet flavors, and highly aromatic skins that offer a pleasant chewiness.
+Some of the more notable varieties found on the market are Black Monukka, Summer Royal, Autumn Royal, and Black Emerald.

-Black seedless grapes contain significant amounts of vitamins A, C and K. Flavonoids within the grape’s skin, such as resveratrol, provide antioxidant qualities which can reduce the risk of cardiovascular disease.
+Black seedless grapes contain significant amounts of vitamins A, C, and K. Flavonoids within the grape’s skin, such as resveratrol, also provide antioxidant qualities which can help reduce the risk of cardiovascular disease.

-Black seedless grapes are most often eaten raw out-of-hand, but they also make excellent juice and raisins.
-They may be roasted and cooked down into sauces and jams, or frozen and whipped into an instant sorbet.
-The rich flavor and inherent sugar content of Black grape juice is a natural sweetener for fresh fruit cocktails.
-Complimentary flavors include, almond, pistachio, hazelnut, walnut, peanut, lemon, strawberry, raspberry, endive, arugula, fennel, rosemary, mint, yogurt, sour cream, crème fraiche, goat cheese, blue cheese, pork, duck and poultry.
-To store, place lightly washed grapes in a perforated plastic bag and refrigerate.
+Black seedless grapes are best suited for raw applications and are most often eaten fresh, out-of-hand or tossed into green salads.
+They can also be pressed to make juice and dried to make raisins.
+Black seedless grapes can be roasted and cooked down into sauces and jams, baked into pies, or frozen and whipped into an instant sorbet.
+The rich flavor and inherent sugar content of Black grape juice is also a natural sweetener for fresh fruit cocktails.
+Black seedless grapes pair well with thyme, mint, rosemary, honey, balsamic vinegar, rich cream, blue cheese, lemonade, orange juice, asparagus, almond, and pistachio.
+They will keep up to a week when stored in a perforated plastic bag in the refrigerator.

-The first ever seedless grape was a natural occurring European grape strain with origins between the Black and Caucasus Seas.
-A genetic abnormality causes the seeds to arrest development.
+The first ever seedless grape was a natural occurring European grape strain with origins between the Black and Caucasus Seas and a genetic abnormality caused the seeds to cease development.
 This singular variety is the ancestor to all seedless grapes.
-Modern Black seedless grape varieties are the result of "embryo rescue", a sophisticated procedure in which tiny developing seeds are removed from promising grapes.
-The seeds are then nurtured in petri dishes and test tubes into tiny rootlet plants.
-This is done to create viable new breeds.
-In nature, there is little chance they would survive.
-The variety, Summer Royal, was developed through this procedure for the USDA by plant breeders, David Ramming and Ron Tarailo.
-Before its successful commercial release in 1999, it was simply known as B74-99.
+Modern Black seedless grape varieties are the result of "embryo rescue," which is a sophisticated procedure in which tiny developing seeds are removed from promising grapes.
+The seeds are then nurtured in Petri dishes and test tubes into tiny rootlet plants.
+This is done to create viable new breeds because, in nature, there is little chance that they would survive.
+Black seedless grapes can be found in markets and stores across the United States, Europe, South America, and Asia.

 Restaurants currently purchasing this product as an ingredient for their menu.